 (IPTC080 contains (John Smith)) AND (IPTC120 contains (snow AND winter))

 This would find files with the name John Smith in the Byline field and where both the words snow and winter occur in the Caption field (no. 120).

 Using wildcards when searching

-When you are searching, you can make use of some special characters that can help you find what you are looking for.
+When you are searching, you use some special characters to help you find what you are looking for.
 These special characters are:

 Example: shoe? will match shoes, but not shoe.

-Example: shoe* will match shoe, shoes, shoestring, etc.
+Example: shoe* will match shoe, shoes, shoestring, and so on.

 Fuzzy searching will find a word even if it is misspelled.
-Using fuzzy searching to find misspelled words e.g. in the caption field may be quite useful.
+Using fuzzy searching to find misspelled words in the caption field, for example, can be useful.

 Phonic searching looks for a word that sounds like the search word and begins with the same letter.
-Please note that phonic searching is slower than a regular search and tends to produce quite a high number of search hits, so it is usually a good idea to make selective use of the phonic search option.
+Note that phonic searching is slower than a regular search and tends to produce a high number of search hits, so it is usually a good idea to make selective use of this option.